 The UK and Ireland have built an infrastructure that requires natural gas in large quantities, which in the future they will need to import.
 For the coming years, it may be possible to import from Norway, but that requires Norway to step up its production, which means in turn that its resources will decline much faster.
 It risks being soon in the same situation as is the UK today.

-In a long term it is very big risk for Europe to rely on Norwegian natural gas.
+In the long term, it is a high risk for Europe to rely on Norwegian natural gas.
 It would be better for Europe if Norway did not increase its production.
 That would keep the present export lines full for longer.

 President of ASPO